umautobots/MNIST_TF/README.md

 ```
 $ tensorboard --logdir=logs
 ```
-and TensorBoard will be availabel at `localhost:6006`
+and TensorBoard will be available at `localhost:6006`

 # Run with [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) (recommended)